klippa-app/BRYTER-Klippa-OCR-API/README.md

 optional: ``user-data``: Extra metadata in JSON format to give to the parser.
 Only works with templates that are configured to accept user data.

-optional: ``user-data-external-id``: The external ID of the user data set.
+optional: ``user-data-external-id``: The external IDs to filter on.
+Separated by a comma.
+When no external IDs are given, items of all external ids are returned. e.g ``2317``

 optional: ``hash-duplicate-group-id``: An identifier to use when saving/detecting hash duplicates.
 This way you can allow to have the same document scanned more than once for multiple groups.
 When doing a scan, the combination of the Hash Group ID and the document Hash will be used to detect duplicates.
 This value is saved hashed on our side.
-Common use cases: Company ID, Campaign ID, User ID.
+Common use cases: ``Company ID``, ``Campaign ID``, ``User ID``.

 **Output field:**